pzivich/pzivich.github.io/pages/python_intro.md

 Biostatistics at this [LINK](https://github.com/pzivich/Presentations/blob/master/ISCB43/Zivich_Python_ISCB43.pdf).

 Despite Python being a powerhouse in data science, I've found less adoption among epidemiologists and biostatisticians.
-In case you wanted to get started with Python, the following is the setup I use on all my computers.
+In case you wanted to get started with Python (or you are me from the future and setting up Python on a new device), the following is the setup I use on all my computers.
 This guide should get you started with coding in Python

 # Installation

 While you can install Python from python.org, there is a better way.
-Here, we will use `pyenv`, which is a manager that allows us to easily use multiple versions of Python (I regularly switch between 3.6, 3.7, 3.8, 3.9, 3.10).
+Here, we will use `pyenv`, which is a manager that allows us to easily use multiple versions of Python.

 For detailed instructions on how to install `pyenv` you can view the guide for Mac/Linux at [RealPython](https://realpython.com/intro-to-pyenv/) or the `pyenv-win`